 Cluster headaches normally come on faster and leave quicker than a classical migraine.

 The similarities which link the migraine and the cluster headaches, include the one sided pain and the congestion.

-If you are having cluster headaches, then needless to say, you will not have just one headache.
+If you are having cluster headaches / cluster migraines, then I'm sad to say, you will not have just one attack.

 You will have several in a series of headaches and you will have them on a regular basis.

-There are some sufferers of cluster headaches that do not have any periods of remission, having a continuous series of these terrible headaches.
+There are some sufferers of cluster headaches that do not have any periods of remission, having a continuous series of these disturbing symptoms and relentless pain .

-With this type of migraine you really need to sort out a pain management strategy with your doctor as soon as you can.
-They might also recommend getting some extra migraine support from a professional pain counselor.
+With cluster migraines you really need to sort out a pain management strategy with your doctor as soon as you can.
+They might also recommend getting some extra emotional support from a professional pain counselor.